Zim2erman2/angular-mw741u/TUTORIAL.md

 <img src="https://raw.githubusercontent.com/NVlabs/MUNIT/master/docs/munit_assumption.jpg" width="800" title="Assumption">

 MUNIT is based on the partially-shared latent space assumption as illustrated in (a) of the above image.
-Basically, it assumes that latent representation of an im
+Basically, it assumes that latent representation of an image can be decomposed into two parts where one re